 For the Sweet caramel: put in a saucepan the sugar and 60 milliliters of Passito and cook for 5 minutes from the moment when the liquid starts to Simmons, then add the rest of the wine, mix well and let cool until the caramel will not have the right density: should be thick but flowing, so that you can pour on the cream puffs.

 Composition of the dish: put the cream cheese in a piping bag with a large nozzle and fill each pastry puffs (You can stuff them an hour or two before to keep them in the refrigerator).
 Dip the top of each pastry puffs in caramel (or if you prefer to pour a teaspoon of caramel over each cream puffs) and place them in the pot.
 Sprinkle cupcakes, that will be because of the sticky caramel, with toasted almonds joining perfectly.
 Arrange in each dish three puffs and a quenelle of caramelized pears.
-If you want, You can decorate the pot with a little’ of caramel and garnish with a piece of gorgonzola Dop.
+If you want, you can decorate the dish with a little' caramel and garnish with a piece of gorgonzola sweet Dop.
 Bon appétit!